 Please securely tie your rubbish bags before putting them into the bins.
+Do not leave bags of rubbish in the stairwell and other communal areas.
 Please also make sure that only recyclable items are put in the REDTop bin, if this bin is contaminated with general waste it will not be collected.